See Also

 Consumer advocacy

-- In 2021, the Center for Science in the Public Interest (CSPI), an advocacy group focused on improving the consumer system in the US, petitioned the FDA to ban Red 3.
-But today the petition remains under review.
+In 2021, the Center for Science in the Public Interest (CSPI), an advocacy group focused on improving the consumer system in the US, petitioned the FDA to ban Red No. 3.
+Ultimately, the agency decided to implement a nationwide ban.

 © Getty Images